andrewmilson/andrewmilson.github.io/about.md

 ![Picture of me ready to enter "hermit mode"](images/mower-and-i.jpg) __Picture of me ready to enter "hermit mode"__

-i was told not to this should auto save

 I enjoy spending my days programming and longboarding.
-In the future I hope to do computer science at university and then get a job at some swagger company in the silicon valley.
+I mainly do web development but I might make the occasional mobile app.
+I prefer front-end to  In the future I hope to do computer science at university and then get a job at some swagger company in the silicon valley.
 Google here I come!!!